unixjet/BLE-CC254x/README.txt

-- The master’s host would accept invalid connection parameters requested by the Slave, and would send back the Connection Parameter Update Response with ‘parameters accepted’.
+- The master’s host would accept invalid connection parameters requested by the Slave, and would send back the Connection Parameter Update Response with ‘parameters accepted?
 The host now performs validation on these parameters.

 - When coming out of sleep, the HCI_EXT_ExtendRfRangeCmd would override